 Mono Treatment

-There is currently no mono treatment to kill the virus that causes mononucleosis (see Mononucleosis Causes); therefore, treatment goals are focused on providing relief of mono symptoms as the body fights the virus.
+There is currently no treatment to kill the virus that causes mononucleosis (see Mononucleosis Causes); therefore, treatment goals are focused on providing relief of mono symptoms as the body fights the virus.

 Cold drinks and frozen desserts are both ways to relieve sore throat symptoms.
 Doctors also recommend gargling with salt water (about half a teaspoon of salt to 8 ounces of warm water), and sucking on throat lozenges, available over-the-counter in pharmacies and other stores.